YSanchezAraujo/YSanchezAraujo.github.io/recursion.md

 isapprox(regular_mean(X), recursive_mean(1, 0, X))

-# and to make sure I'm not doing some trickery with my definition of X
+# and to make sure I'm not doing some sort of trickery with my definition of X

 X_random = rand(1000);